krystal/leveret/README.md

 It's designed specifically to execute long running jobs (multiple hours) while allowing the applicatioin to be restarted with no adverse effects on the currently running jobs.

+Leveret has been tested with Ruby 2.2.3+ and RabbitMQ 3.5.0+.

 ## Installation

 Add this line to your application's Gemfile: